camunda-community-hub/challenges/c8-loadtest-challenge/solution/SOLUTION.md

 # Test 2
 To avoid backpressure, let's increase the number of partitions to 15.
-The number of workers behind `checkTransition` is increase to 3.
+The number of workers behind `checkTransition` has increased to 3.

 ````shell
 kubectl create namespace camunda